 Unfortunately, Shopify doesn't include a built-in tool to import reviews.
 Hence, you'll need to rely on other third-party apps to complete this task.
 But no worries, in this article, we wall you through:

-- How to import reviews to Shopify using apps
+- How to import customer reviews into Shopify using apps

 - How to import reviews to Shopify with migration service